 “Keywords in URLs are overrated for Google SEO.
 Make URLs for users.
 Also, on mobile, you usually don’t even see them.”

 Just because a website has a keyword in its domain name, does not mean that it is more relevant than other websites for that specific keyword.

 This means you don’t need to put keywords in the domain name.
 Instead, keep URLs short, with a keyword that is relevant to your content and structure for a better user experience.
 Avoid numbers and letters that only appear in your own language.
 Although, if you have very vague URLs, such as:

 If you are an E-commerce website with over a thousand products, having article numbers or product numbers in your URL is totally fine.
 In that case, your updated URL could look like this:

 9. Link building from external websites

 Link building, or backlinks, are links from one website to another.
 You can look at backlinks as votes; the more votes you get from credible sources, the higher the trust.
-As trust helps better your website’s Domain Rating, which in turn improves search engine ranking, backlinks play an important role for SEO.
+As trust helps better your website’s Domain Rating, which in turn improves search engine ranking, backlinks play an important role in SEO.

 10. Mobile first

-Designing responsive websites is key to making your website user friendly across devices and browsers.
+Designing responsive websites is key to making your website user-friendly across devices and browsers.
 Previously, this has been enough to satisfy mobile users, but that is no longer the case.
-To take it one step further, many websites are now mobile first, meaning they are designed first and foremost to work great on mobile rather than desktop.
+To take it one step further, many websites are now mobile-first, meaning they are designed first and foremost to work great on mobile rather than desktop.